shaypal5/gender_augmented_twitter_network/README.rst

    1.3.
 Merge-sorting the sorted username-to-tweets files into a single sorted username-to-tweets file named ``twitter7_tweet_list.txt.gz``.

 2. The second phase reads through the ``numeric2screen.tar.gz`` file of the *kwak10www* dataset and produces a lexicographically sorted handle-to-numeric-id mapping of the users in the dataset.
+The sub-phases are:

    2.1.
 Inverting ``numeric2screen`` into several lexicographically sorted username-to-id list files.